seanscottking/documentation/README.md

 Create a new node called *dns* or *dns01* (suggested IP 10.0.0.253).
 Because DNS is not available yet, be sure to apply the hosts entries from the controlrepo before continuing.
 Use SCP, git clone, or just cat/vi to create the file on the new node.
+Modify the IPs in the file first if you are not using 10.0.0.0/24:

     puppet apply hosts_add.pp